British Academy Television Award for Best Soap and Continuing Drama

 The British Academy Television Award for Best Soap and Continuing Drama is one of the major categories of the British Academy Television Awards (BAFTAs), the primary awards ceremony of the British television industry, presented by the British Academy of Film and Television Arts.
 Eligible drama series must be transmitted for at least 20 episodes a year.
 Only one episode of no more than an hour may be entered, and the episode selected must not be a special, as it must be fully representative of the series.
 The award was first given in 1999, for soap operas transmitted in 1998.
 Its title was changed from Best Soap to Best Continuing Drama in 2003, and to Best Soap and Continuing Drama in 2012.
-As of 2025, the award has been won by EastEnders nine times, Coronation Street seven times, Casualty four times, Emmerdale three times, and The Bill and Holby City once each.
+As of 2025, the award has been won by EastEnders ten times, Coronation Street seven times, Casualty six times, Emmerdale three times, and The Bill and Holby City once each.